PLSysSec/vera/README.md

 3. Are the VeRA proofs correct?
    Compare **results/quickcheck.txt** to 6.1's **Are VeRA proofs correct?**.
    Note that by default, our script runs quickcheck only 100 times per operator, while for the paper we ran 1,000 times per operator.
-This is configureable (see section 3 below), but we don't reccomend increasing it for time reasons.
+We provide an optional way of running 1,000 quickcheck tests per operator.
 4. Do the verified routines work correctly in Firefox?
    TBD
 5. How do the verified routines perform in Firefox?